All our tutors at WOAPA are personally selected for their skills and experience in working with, and inspiring children in, the performing arts.

 Young Performers & WOAPA Too!

-He is a member of WOAPA’s Dance Troupe and has performed with WOAPA at many external events including the ‘BBC Move-It’ dance project, Christmas Lights Switch-on and Mayor’s Christmas Carol events.
+He has been a regular member of WOAPA's Dance Troupe and has appeared with WOAPA at many events and festivals.

 Young Performers & WOAPA Too!